Vishnu and Vishnu

 Keshava Temple, Somnathpur

-Two images of Vishnu display similarities and differences in their attributes.
-The left image holds a coiled lotus stem (upper right hand), chakra (upper left hand), and vajra (lower right hand).
-On his lower left hand, he wears an elaborate hand ornament which is perhaps a kind of gauntlet (I am not sure; if you know, kindly me.)
-The right image also holds a lotus curl and chakra, but this time in his lower hands; his upper hands grasp a mace (left) and club (right).
+Two images1 of Vishnu display similarities and differences in their attributes.
+The first image holds a coiled lotus stem (upper right hand), chakra (upper left hand), and vajra (lower right hand).
+The attribute in his lower left hand is a Citron fruit (Citrus medica, called matulanga in India)2.

 Both images are flanked by small female attendants; chauri-bearers for the left image, and fruit-bearers for the right image.
 In other images of Vishnu, but not these, the attendants could represent Sarasvati and Lakshmi, or, if male, personified attributes such as club and chakra.